-Common Situations with Confidentiality:
+Common Situations with Confidentiality

-To better understand the concept of confidentiality and help describe its limitation, it can help to consider the different areas that which the duty for confidentiality may arise.
-As mentioned above, there needs to be some kind of duty, whether contractually or professionally, on the recipient to keep the information protected.
-Therefore, the common examples of when confidentiality will apply to occur when these relationships exist.
-Common forms of these relationships include:
+To better understand the concept of confidentiality and the limits of confidentiality, it can be helpful to consider the different areas that which the duty for confidentiality may arise.
+As mentioned above, there needs to be some kind of duty, or ethics, on the party providing a service to keep the information protected.

 - Attorneys and Clients: The information that a potential client or client provides to an attorney to aid in the prepetition of their case or help an attorney decide if they can take their case is often sensitive information that can be used incorrectly if it falls into the wrong hands.
 For this reason, the law has created a duty for lawyers to protect the information about their clients quietly.
-This protects the client’s information and the outcome of the case.

 - Contractual: Another common form of confidentiality is the contractual relationship where the parties agree that certain data known by the parties will be considered confidential information and cannot be shared.
 This commonly arises when an employee with secret knowledge of the company is leaving, because it protects these “trade secrets” from being shared.

-Other relationships may make the duty of confidentiality arise, but these relationships are the most common and present the most discussion when considering the limits of confidentiality.
+Other relationships may make the duty of confidentiality arise, but these relationships are the most common examples and present the most discussion when considering the limits of confidentiality.

-Limitations of Confidentiality in Counseling and Social Work:
+Limitations of Confidentiality in Counseling and Social Work

 - Billing: Occasionally, billing situations may require that certain information be disclosed.
 This is fairly uncommon, but it is something to watch for when considering a counselor and their confidentiality policy.

-Limitations of Confidentiality in Attorney-Client Relationships:
+Limitations of Confidentiality in Attorney-Client Relationships

 As mentioned above, the information shared between an attorney and a client about the case is protected under a confidentiality requirement.
 This confidentiality is covered in two parts, the attorney-client privilege and the duty of confidentiality.
 The attorney-client privilege functions similarly to confidentiality in other instances.
 It requires the attorney to refrain from sharing communication between them and their attorney unless the client agrees.
-The duty of confidentiality is broader in that it requires the lawyer to not reveal anything about the case to anyone outside of the team working on the case.
-Even with the fairly reaching coverage between these two duties, there are a few exceptions:

 - Third Parties: The attorney-client privilege is often excepted because there was a third party who is not actively involved in the case is around when the conversation happens.
 Involving a third party, whether intentionally or not, would not protect the communication from being relayed in later proceedings if someone hears it.